Seb on Software Engineering Management

 3. Criticise behavior, not people.

-The right time to hire someone is when there's something that you currently do, but the scope has grown to the point where you can't do it anymore.
+The right time to hire someone is when there's something that you currently do or need to do, but the scope has grown to the point where you can't do it anymore.
 This will give you a very clear picture of what their day-to-day will be like, which in turn gives you a very clear picture of the "slot" they need to fit and grow into.

 Since you're the one currently doing the job, you have the most context regarding the role.
 Therefore, you should own as much of the hiring process for your team as you reasonably can.